MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/validate-that-the-supported-java-version-works-correctly-jboss-eap.md

 ### Validate that the supported Java version works correctly

-JBoss EAP on Azure App Service runs on Java 8 and 11, so you'll need to confirm that your application uses Java 8 or 11.
-If it uses an earlier version of Java, consider upgrading to Java 8 or 11.
-(JBoss EAP on App Service will support newer versions of Java, such as java 17, as they become available.)
+JBoss EAP on Azure App Service requires a supported version of Java.
+For guidance on which version of the JDK to use, see [Supported Configurations](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/html/7.2.0_release_notes/supported_configs) in the Red Hat documentation and the [Show Java version](/azure/app-service/configure-language-java?pivots=platform-linux#show-java-version) section of [Configure a Java app for Azure App Service](/azure/app-service/configure-language-java?pivots=platform-linux).

 [!INCLUDE [note-obtain-your-current-java-version](note-obtain-your-current-java-version.md)]

-For guidance on what version of JDK to use to run JBoss EAP, see [Supported Configurations](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/html/7.2.0_release_notes/supported_configs) in the JBoss EAP documentation.